 The Lake Country Museum and Archives is operated by the Lake Country Cultural and Heritage Society, a group of community volunteers who have nurtured the Museum since its inception in 1985.
 The Founding Members persuaded School District 23 to donate the Okanagan Centre School for community purposes.

 An evolving Board of Directors and an active group of volunteers work diligently to maintain museum displays and archives, offer school programs, present lectures and exhibitions and maintain the building and grounds.
 Financial support comes from the District of Lake Country and from individual donations and bequests.
 Dan Bruce became part-time Curator in 2006.
 Laura Neame is the current volunteer Archivist; she replaced Sonja MacCrimmon, who served as volunteer Archivist from 1996, in 2012.
 In 2010 the Museum hired Shannon Jorgenson as its first manager, allowing the Museum to substantially increase its programming.
-Shannon resigned in 2017 and was replaced by the present manager, Julie Trewartha.

 The Founding Members had the vision of a community museum: Helen Gatzke (Founding President), Flora Snowdon, David Lodge, George Kozub, Jack McCarthy, Yvonne Saunders, Win Sutton, Jane Arnold, James Baker, Penny Baughen, Rosemary Carter and Ron Carter.